 Before scheduling your hospital visit, check with your health insurance provider to see if you are covered and learn the specifics of your coverage.
-Insurance plans are agreements made between you and your insurer, and Mass General cannot ensure that an insurance provider will pay for your care.
+Insurance plans are agreements made between you and your insurer, and Massachusetts General Hospital cannot ensure that an insurance provider will pay for your care.
 It is your responsibility to understand what types of coverage your health insurance provides and to be sure that you meet all requirements stipulated by your specific plan.

 Your health insurance provider will be able to inform you of your level of coverage and what, if any, copayments, coinsurances and deductibles will be your responsibility.
 If you do not contact your provider, you can be ultimately be responsible for all or a large portion of your bill.

 If you are enrolled in a managed care group, such as an HMO or PPO, you might need a referral from your primary care physician.
 Please contact your physician for authorization before your appointment, elective procedure or admission to the hospital.
 Depending on your insurance provider, you might be required to pay a deductible or copayment.
 In some cases, a deposit can be required.
 An admitting office coordinator will discuss any deposit details with you.

 If you are admitted to the Emergency Department and belong to a managed care group, such as an HMO or PPO, you must notify your primary care doctor and insurer as soon as possible.
 If you fail to do this, your insurer might not agree to pay your entire bill.
 Mass General will make every effort to notify your insurer that you are in the hospital, but this is ultimately your responsibility.

 Before scheduling a second-opinion consultation at Mass General, be certain to discuss second-opinion requirements with your insurance company, who can tell you if precertification is required.